prasunakunasani/AAFCjavaJunitLearning/README.md

     - update also shows conflict between your and other's changes
 - Any ****conflicts**** between your changes and the changes of others will be shown
     - eg. changed same line of code or delete something one is working on
-    - can overdie one over other, do manually or ignore for now
+    - can override one over other, do manually or ignore for now
 - You decide how to resolve conflicts

 **Committing changes**
 - Making a ****commit**** will save your local changes back to the repository
-    - when commited, they are merged back into the project.
+    - when committed, they are merged back into the project.
     - can merge into branch or trunk.
-Usulally it's teh branch or trunk you are working in
+Usually it's the branch or trunk you are working in
 - SVN server will merge the changes
 - You need to update and resolve conflicts before you commit!
     - update and then commit!